FuelFrontend/Frontend-Developer-Interview-Preparation/CSS/README.md

   > Flexbox is fantastic and I suggest that everyone starts using it.
 It especially makes it easy to vertically center elements.
   > [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) is looking to be amazing.
 I haven't used it yet, but I'm sure it'll start taking place of some more popular grid frameworks.

+- [ ] Are you familiar with styling SVG?
 - [ ] Have you ever used a grid system, and if so, what do you prefer?
 - [ ] Have you used or implemented media queries or mobile specific layouts/CSS?
+- [ ] What are some of the "gotchas" for writing efficient CSS?
+- [ ] Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+- [ ] - Vertical & Horizontal center (Using tables, positions, flex box etc,.)
+- [ ] - How many ways you can style an element using css (inline, external, embedded, imported).

 #### Reference: